2019 Amador MG Training

 - By TBD, mail the Live Scan form, completed by the Live Scan operator to Robin Cleveland at the above address.
 See the Live Scan Process Webpage for instructions, downloading the form and completing the process.

-- Attend 15 classes: TBD.
+- Attend 15 classes: Tuesdays, beginning in January.
 Classes will be in Jackson.
 Only one class may be missed.

 - Answer gardening questions at farmers markets, at the county fair and other local events, at the Master Gardener office, at the upcoming Master Gardener Demonstration Garden, or at public classes.
 Help with program activities offered through a variety of internal committees.

 - Complete 50 volunteer hours your first year, then 25 volunteer and 12 continuing education hours annually.